Offense of the Month, August 2020

 So indefinite leave was just the right phrase for a planned return, as Spiers concluded: “For now, Jerry Falwell Jr. is laying low.
 To execute the formula correctly, you need a period of contemplation and regret.
 And after that brief intermission, you can start selling tickets for the redemption tour.”

-But then the final embarrassment struck, a bother too rancid even for the stuffed noses of Liberty University’s board of trustees.
+But then the final embarrassment struck, a bother too rancid even for the stuffed shirts of Liberty University’s board of trustees.
 On Sunday evening, August 23, Falwell told the Washington Examiner through a formal statement that a former “family friend” had had an affair with Falwell’s wife Becki eight years earlier and since then had attempted to blackmail the Falwells.
 Though they eventually cut off all contact, the blackmailer had been talking to an unnamed “specific member of the media” who “seemed just as obsessed [as the blackmailer] with the prurient, untrue aspects of this story, however fantastic.”
 These revelations seemed to have been issued to get Falwell out ahead of a tsunami about to swamp him.

 The next day, Reuters published a long account of a sordid sex scandal involving one Giancarlo Granda, who met the Falwells in 2012 at the Fontainebleu Miami Beach Hotel, where he was a 20-year-old pool boy.
 Granda said he carried on an affair with Becki that lasted six years and that involved Jerry looking on while Becki and Giancarlo had sex.
 During those years Granda was also involved with the Falwells in business deals that a year earlier had become the focus of news stories linking Granda with Michael Cohen, hush-money payments, sexually explicit pictures, and the Trump endorsement.